 Holiday Cheer Drive in support of CHUM Christmas Wish

-The Toronto and Mississauga offices donated their financial contributions and toys to CP24 CHUM Christmas Wish and all other items were given to the Sanctuary homeless shelter and Alexandra Park Community Centre supporting low-income families.
-In 2015, we raised $350,000 bringing our total donation to more than $1.5 million over the past 12 years.
+The Toronto and Mississauga offices donated their financial contributions and toys to CP24 CHUM Christmas Wish and all other items were given to local charities supporting youth and low-income families.
+In 2016, we raised $375,000 bringing our total donation to more than $1.8 million over the past 13 years.

 motionball's Marathon of Sport